When to Use Square Online

 Best for: Small businesses with ecommerce as its backbone

 Best for: Growing online businesses that need a scalable platform

 Best for: Small businesses that have an existing website

 Square’s top competitor is Shopify, especially when it comes to multichannel retail software.
 Read our Square vs Shopify comparison to see how they stack up.

 What Users Think About Square Online

-Users agree with our assessment of Square Online being one of the best ecommerce platforms.
+Users agree with our assessment of Square Online being one of the best ecommerce platforms, highlighting its ease of use and great payment processing fees.
+Its biggest drawbacks, however, are limited customization and inconsistent customer support.
 At the time of publication, Square Online reviews earned the following scores on popular user review sites: